 Family Fun has this clever solution to storing art supplies — neatly — on a table, using magnets and a muffin tin.

-And when your heart skips a beat at that too-late moment when the house gets really quiet, DIY Life shares a gazillion cleaning suggestions for when your little cutie pies go to town with crayon on the eggshell painted walls, carpets, clothes, and flat-screen TV’s.
+And when your heart skips a beat at that too-late moment when the house gets really quiet, Reader’s Digest shares a how to remove crayon from your walls for when your little cutie pies turn into overnight mural artists 🙂

 Do you have any tips for messy art projects that will leave the house clean?